UsabilityEngineering/RentReview/phaseII/README.md

 ## Findings

 !!!
-For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!
+For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!! (results of cognitive walkthroughs)

 ## Conclusions